ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

 # 2. Installing and Starting SSL in Altibase

-This chapter explains how to install SSL and the required software.
+This chapter provides instructions for installing SSL and the necessary software.

 ### Software Requirements